dnstwone/connect-id/README.md

-## twitter-clone
+## connect.id
-just me trying to re-create twitter app using my knowing tools
+just me trying to create social network app (more like twitter) using my knowing tools

 ### Tools That I use
 * Socket IO